FSipiano/PeriodTrackerApp/README.md

 # PeriodTrackerApp
 An app giving people the ability to track their monthly period.
-Functionality may be expanded.
+Functionality and scope may be expanded.